 - Chaffey, D. (2009).
 E-Business and E-Commerce Management: Strategy, Implementation and Practice (4th Edition).
 Harlow: Financial Times Prentice Hall. - Laudon, K.C. & Traver, C.G.
 (2009).
 E-Commerce: Business, Technology, Society (5th Edition).
 New Jersey: Pearson Prentice Hall. - Turban, E. et al. (2009).
 Introduction to Electronic Commerce (2nd Edition).
-New Jersey: Pearson Prentice Hall.
+New Jersey: Pearson Prentice Hall. - Canzer, B. (2003), E-Business: Strategic Thinking and Practice, Boston: Houghton Mifflin Company. - 5.
+Cassady, A. (2002), A Practical Guide to Planning for E-Business Success: How To E-Enanble your Enterprise, Florida: St. Lucie Press.

-BFT201/3 International Accounting
+BFT201/3 INTERNATIONAL ACCOUNTING

 This course is an extension of Principles of Accounting (BFT 106) course and students need to apply the knowledge that has been gained for the implementation of the accounting regulation and practices.
 The main objective of this course is to explore more on accounting knowledge of the students and to enhance it by putting the accounting issues uniquely confronted by companies involve in international businesses.
-The course familiarizes them with international accounting regulations, financial reporting, taxation and other accounting practices that exist across the globe.
+The course familiarizes them with international accounting regulations, financial reporting, taxation and other accounting practices that exist across the alobe.